Publishing with Board Game Hub

 We want to see more people playing games from independent and small companies/creators.
-As such, we intend to launch our own publishing arm.
+As such, we are publishing our own games under the Board Game Hub label.
+Our first publication, Tranquility by first-time designer James Emmerson, is launching on Kickstarter on 2nd November and we're looking for submissions for our second project.
 But why would you want to publish your game with us?

 Creative input- a recent survey stated that many designers have no input into the creation of their games once signed with a publisher.
 BGH believes in partnerships and will heavily involve designers in the whole process.
 This will be good for the game and for our customers to see all parties working closely together.

 Rising royalties- stats show that many designers choose not to continue to use the services of publishers after a campaign has finished.
 We hope that creators will want to work with us again and one of the perks we will offer is a rising percentage of royalties.
 Designers will receive a competitive 7% royalty of retail price rising to 8% for a second project and 9% for the third and any future projects.